Identifying Growth KPIs that are leading indicators of product success

 Step two is to build a clear visualization of KPI performance over time.
 That way, if your boss stops by your desk, you can tell her exactly how many people ordered 3 or more glasses of lemonade in the past 7 days.
 You can even go one step further and share that the number is up 24% from last week, which is up 15% from the week before that.

 You can read more about this process with our guide to growth through segmentation (focused on lifecycle analysis to understand your users).

 It’s hard to imagine not having this type of insight, right?

-You may be surprised to hear that Mixpanel is the only user analytics solution that enables you to plot custom Growth KPIs with frequency and time-based dimensions like this on a line chart, and view your exact performance at any point in time.
+You may be surprised to hear that Mixpanel is the only user analytics solution that enables you to plot a line chart of custom, multidimensional growth KPIs with frequency and time-based dimensions—and view your exact performance at any point in time.

 Monitoring for unexpected movement

 Spikes and dips in metrics happen all the time, to all companies.
 What keeps you from being the failed lemonade stand is catching any negative changes right away, and quickly diagnosing why they happened, so you can take corrective actions.